Anna Gülcher

 Swiss Federal Institute of Technology award

-Awarded for the best M.Sc. thesis research of the whole Department of Earth Sciences, ETH Zurich, Switzerland, in the graduation year 2018.
+Awarded for the best M.Sc. thesis research of the whole Department of Earth Sciences in 2018, ETH Zurich, Switzerland.

 • Excellence Master ScholarshipScholarship

-Full scholarship for two-year MSc degree in Geophysics at ETH Zürich, Switzerland (2016-2018), based on previous academic excellency.
+Full scholarship for two-year MSc degree in Geophysics at ETH Zürich, Switzerland (2016-2018).

 • TU Delft research grantGrant